top of page

 Karin Slaughter: The perfect name for a crime writer

-Karin Slaughter is a hugely successful American crime writer who has written 24 novels to date, selling over 40 million copies.
+Karin Slaughter is a hugely successful American crime writer who has written 24 novels at the time of writing this post, selling over 40 million copies.
 If ever there was someone destined to become a crime writer, it would be someone called Slaughter!

-Slaughter grew up in Georgia.
-She started a degree in literature at Georgia State University but dropped out before graduation.
-Slaughter founded Save the libraries, a non-profit organisation that campaigns to support public libraries.
+Karin Slaughter grew up in Georgia (as in the American state, not the country!).
+She started a degree in literature at Georgia State University, but dropped out before graduation.
+She later founded Save the libraries, a non-profit organisation that campaigns to support public libraries.

-Slaughter's books include a set of standalone crime stories and three series.
-The two series that Slaughter is most known for are the Grant county and Will Trent books.
+Slaughter's collection of works includes a set of standalone crime stories and three series.
+The two series that she is probably is most known for are the Grant county and Will Trent books.
 The former includes six books (published 2001-2007) set in a small fictional Georgian town, Heartsdale.
-This series features Dr Sara Linton, the town's paediatrician and later Medical Examiner, her husband, Chief of Police, Jeffrey Tolliver, and local Detective Lena Adams.
+This series features Dr Sara Linton, the town's paediatrician and later Medical Examiner, her husband, Chief of Police, Jeffrey Tolliver, and local Detective, Lena Adams.
 The second series of 12 books (as I write this post) is set in Atlanta and follows Georgia Bureau of Investigation Special Agent Will Trent and his partner, Faith Mitchell.
 The two series merged in the second Will Trent book, published in 2008.
 You can read my post that reviews the series here.

 The Will Trent books are now a television series.
 I haven't watched the series as, looking at the cast list, hardly any of the actors look like how I imagine their characters to be in the books.
 I know that is a weak reason not to watch the show, but after having read the books for so long, I just can't vibe with the mismatched actors.

 There is now a third series underway with the publication of Pieces of her (2018) and Girl, forgotten (2022), featuring Andrea Oliver.
 We first meet Andrea as she uncovers her mother's secret past and in the second book, Andrea becomes a US Marshal.
-Here is my post on the Andrea Oliver series.
 Pieces of her has been adapted into a Netflix eight-episode series, starring Toni Collette.
-It's fairly faithful to the book, and Collette is one of my favourite actors, but I didn't love Pieces of her as a book so the television version doesn't do much for me, either.
+It's fairly faithful to the book, and Collette is one of my favourite actors, but I didn't love Pieces of her as a book, so the television version doesn't do much for me, either.
+Girl, forgotten is much better!
 You can read my review of the Andrea Oliver series here.

 There four standalone novels in Slaughter's repertoire to date, Cop town, Pretty girls, The good daughter, and False witness.
-Here are my thoughts on the four books.
+Here are my thoughts on the four books, reviewed in order of publication.

 False witness (2021)

 The book's protagonist is Leigh Coulton, a successful lawyer hiding a dark past.
-A new case where she must defend a wealthy man accused of rape turns out to be linked to her past, and there is only one person who can help her, estranged younger sister Calli.
+Leigh takes on a new case where she must defend a wealthy man accused of rape.
+The case turns out to be linked to her past, and there is only one person who can help her, estranged younger sister Calli.

-I don't suggest reading Slaughter's most recent standalone.
+I persevered to the end, but that's all the only positive thing I have to say about this book.
+What didn't work for me?
+The entire book!
 It was published in 2021 and is full of COVID references, so much so that the pandemic overshadows the story.
 I can barely recall the details as I write this review some time after reading the book.
-I remember thinking the book was not well-written even without the annoying constant COVID references.
+I remember thinking the book was not well-written even without the constant annoying COVID references.

 This comment from a Goodreads reviewer sums up my thoughts on the book: